valkey-io/valkey-py/docs/redismodules.rst

 Accessing valkey module commands requires the installation of the supported `Valkey module <https://docs.valkey.com/latest/modules/>`_.
 For a quick start with valkey modules, try the `Valkeymod docker <https://hub.docker.com/r/valkeylabs/valkeymod>`_.

-ValkeyBloom Commands
+RedisBloom Commands
 *******************

-These are the commands for interacting with the `ValkeyBloom module <https://valkeybloom.io>`_.
+These are the commands for interacting with the `RedisBloom module <https://valkeybloom.io>`_.
 Below is a brief example, as well as documentation on the commands themselves.

 **Create and add to a bloom filter**